frankdarnese/react-native-skeleton/README.md

 - Option 2.<br>
 Start the app from the Xcode IDE

-## Open the project folder in your favorite editor

-e.g. If you are using atom:<br>
-`atom react-native-skeleton`

 ## Initializing GIT + GITHUB Setup
 cd into the project folder and run<br>
 ```TXT